linuxserver/docker-baseimage-guacgui/README.md

 This Docker image makes it possible to use  "tinyMediaManager" on a headless server through a modern web browser such as chrome.
+Additionally xrdp is installed and the container can be accessed using any rdp client.

 ![Alt text](http://i.imgur.com/SnolAAr.jpg "")